-Now, on to the true wind. true wind is pretty simple, it is the speed of the wind when you are standing still.
+Now, on to true wind.
+True wind is pretty simple, it is the speed of the wind when you are standing still.
 So if the wind is blowing in your face at 5 mph and you are not moving, then that is the true wind.
-This is what you hear about the weather when they talk about wind speed, it is the true wind.
+This is what you hear on the weather when they talk about the wind speed, it is the true wind.

 For sailing the apparent wind is important because it is the wind that is acting on the sails as you move forward.
 Apparent wind can be a little deceiving because the wind that you feel on your face and the wind that is acting on your sails is not always coming from the direction that it feels like.
 Sailors use wind vanes at the top of the mast to help them visualize the direction of the wind that is acting on the sails.